tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 ### Stolen or Lost

 - [[Ever Spinning Top]].
 Stolen by M-F Chardonians.
 Retrieved in [[Session 73 (DuFr)]]
 -  A small silver snuff box inlaid with tiny flakes of agate.
 Contains: a pair of pendants made from obsidian that resemble tiny panther heads and three rings of obsidian.
-Stolen by [[Orcs|orc]] raiders who got away, from attack on camp after raiding [[Agata's Lair]].
+Stolen by [[Orcs|orc]] raiders who got away, from attack on camp after raiding [[Agata's lair]].
 -  Twelve ingots of pure silver, each about a pound.
-Stolen by [[Orcs|orc]] raiders who got away, from attack on camp after raiding [[Agata's Lair]].
+Stolen by [[Orcs|orc]] raiders who got away, from attack on camp after raiding [[Agata's lair]].